 As part of Solution 2 Manufactured Housing Unit Replacement, applicants should provide a proposed Purchase Agreement to the program to review for the inclusion of full unit set up including removal of damaged unit (if applicable), site prep, transportation and delivery, permits, sales tax, title transfer, elevation certificate and elevation costs (if applicable), ingress / egress to the unit, mechanical, electrical and plumbing installation costs and all interior and exterior 504 / ADA accommodations (if applicable) prior to grant execution.
 Any alternative plans for installation and set-up included in the grant award but not included in the purchase agreement will require program review and approval.
 Upon receipt of acceptable installation documentation, the Program may issue a two-party check to the applicant and the MHU seller or lien holder and/or contracted vendors for the purchase of the new unit and project costs for an amount up to the applicant's eligible award minus any duplication of benefits or total project cost - whichever is less.
-Payment will be made upon successful inspection of the manufactured home at the applicant's site, verifying purchase and completion of installation.
+Payment will be made upon successful inspection of installation.